ashutosh-dave/15-weeks-of-webdev/README.md

 good luck to me! let's see how far i can go.

-## Technologies, Libraries, or Frameworks, I learned or worked with, during these 100 days.
+## technolgoes, libraries, or frameworks, i learned or worked with, during these 100 days.

-## Projects built
+## projects built